 All MFA candidates are required to participate in departmental performances.
-Students earn 1 s.h. for each work that they perform on stage.
+Students earn 1 s.h. for each work that they perform on stage, including performing in a work by someone else or a work they created themselves.
 The MFA plan of study requires 2 s.h. of performance credit for students taking a choreography emphasis, and 7 s.h. for students taking a performance emphasis.
 Once cast in a work, you will register for the course number associated with the concert in which the work appears (see link below).